icclab/kiara-transport/doc/Library API contract.md

 The `disconnect` shall close the connection and destroy the kt_conn_session object, though it is the duty of the developer to destroy/free kt_conn_session.k_user_data object.

 # Server

+## KiaraInitServer

+Configure the requirements for the server, it negotiates the subjacent protocols.

+## KiaraRegisterHandle

+Register a callback for handling an incoming message.

+## KiaraRunServer

+Launch the server and run it.

+## KiaraStopServer

+Stop the server and destroy all associated memory.